IF THIS IS AN EMERGENCY, CALL 9-1-1

 - Is this a vehicle burglary or theft with a loss greater than $5,000.00?

 If you answered NO to all of the above questions, you are ready to file your report online.
-If you answered YES to any of the questions, you cannot use this system to file a report online.
-If you answered yes to any of the questions please look at our Online Citizen Police Report Frequently Asked Questions section below.
+If you answered YES to any of the questions, you cannot use the online reporting process to file a report online.
+If you answered yes to any of the questions please look at our Online Citizen Police Report Frequently Asked Questions section below to determine which option is best for you.

 Make sure you have all the information you need to submit your report